Chinmaya Vidyalayas

-Chinmaya Vidyalayas are a group of schools operated by the Central Chinmaya Mission Trust (CCMT), founded by Swami Chinmayananda and currently headed by Swami Tejomayananda.There are more than 80 Chinmaya Vidyalayas across 12 states in India and one in Trinidad.
+Chinmaya Vidyalayas are a group of schools operated by the Central Chinmaya Mission Trust (CCMT), founded by Swami Chinmayananda and currently headed by Swami Tejomayananda.
+There are more than 80 Chinmaya Vidyalayas across 12 states in India and one in Trinidad.
 They emphasise the learning of scriptures.

 CCMT Education Cell

 The CCMT(Central Chinmaya Mission Trust) Education Cell is the governing body of the Chinmaya Education Movement.
 It is headquartered at 'Chinmaya Gardens' in Coimbatore, India.
 It was created to monitor, integrate, streamline, upgrade, standardise, and facilitate the efficient and effective maintenance and growth of all Chinmaya Educational Institutions.

 History

 Founding

 Swami Chinmayananda was on his first global tour.
 The queen of Vengunad, Radha Devi, was the president of Chinmaya Mission, Kollengode in Kerala.
 There was a request to start a school.

-A part of the palace was offered and so the Chinmaya Education Movement (CEM) was started with the inauguration of a nursery school on 20 May 1965, with royal patronage by Shri KPS Menon (ex-ambassador to Russia).
+A part of the palace was offered and so the Chinmaya Education Movement (CEM) was started with the inauguration of a nursery school on 20 May 1965, with royal patronage by K.P.S.
+Menon (ex-ambassador to Russia).
 The Chinmaya nursery school grew and Swami Chinmayananda inaugurated the primary school on 17 June 1969, in a separate building near the palace.
 It has over time become a higher secondary school, with 555 students, a staff of 37, and structure and infrastructure.